Enet/react-russian-router/README.md

 Here is the same `RussianLink`, but adds `match` class to CSS, when the current location matches a link's href.

 ## :green_apple: `Redirect`
+Redirect is the universal component, that has slightly different behaviour on the server and in the browser.
+On the server it only writes its uri to `context.feedback.redirect` (only first redirect is applied).
+In the browser it modifies the history using `action` method.

+For both environments redirects in the routes' table are preferred opposite to redirects in rendered components.
+It makes the routing more stable and predictable in the process of development.

 #### `name` : string = `null`
 Route's name to generate uri for the redirect.
 If not specified, the prop `href` is used.